paduagroup/clandpol/README.md

 These are instructions on how to build an initial configuration for a polarisable system composed of molecules, ions or materials.

 A system consisting of one [C4C1im]+ cation and one [DCA]- anion is considered as an example.
-All input files can be found in the `example/` folder.
+The input files can be found in the `example/` folder.

 1. Use `fftool` to create `data.lmp`, `in.lmp` and `pair.lmp` files.
-A separate `pair.lmp` file containing all i-j pair coefficients is required for future procedures and can be created using `-a` option in `fftool`.
+A separate `pair.lmp` file containing all i-j pair coefficients is required for future procedures and can be created using `-a` option of `fftool`.
 The detailed instructions on how to use `fftool` can be found [here](https://github.com/agiliopadua/fftool).

         fftool 1 c4c1im.zmat 1 dca.zmat -b 20
         packmol <pack.inp